 If a student did not complete a professional competency (i.e., associate’s degree, diploma, or professional certificate), courses which appear on the transcript are evaluated individually.
 In this evaluation, a maximum of six credits is accepted in transfer for courses not normally offered at a four-year accredited college or university.

-Credits transferred from another institution are entered on the Doane University transcript at no additional cost.
+Credits transferred from another institution are entered on the Doane College transcript at no additional cost.
+The grade given is “P” (Passed).
 The credits count toward the total number of hours earned, but are not included in the GPA calculation.

 Military Training and Educational Programs

-The College of Professional Studies offers a special learning portfolio program for individuals who have prior learning from work/life experience which cannot be documented through traditional methods.
+The School of Graduate and Professional Studies offers a special learning portfolio program for individuals who have prior learning from work/life experience which cannot be documented through traditional methods.
 Depending on the assessed quality and quantity of learning from a student’s experience, as many as 30 credits may be documented through the portfolio process to apply toward a chosen degree program.
 The process includes the following steps:

 - Students complete EDU 280 - Higher Education for Adult Learners (2) for two semester credits.
 In this course, students focus on what they have learned in their lives to this point, how they have learned it, and how that learning can now fit into a structured program of formal education.
 They then receive all necessary instruction for developing a portfolio of learning.

 - The portfolio is submitted for review and evaluation for award of credit.

 - Following evaluation, students are eligible to receive any or all portfolio credits which have been approved at a cost of half the tuition rate at the time of payment.
 If credit is awarded, paid for, and recorded, the grade given is “P” (Passed).
 This grade does not figure into the grade point average and is considered ungraded credit.
 The credits count toward the total credits required for graduation, after the tuition is paid.